Skip to content

 Google's challenge-response system. v2 shows a checkbox that may escalate to image puzzles. v3 is invisible and returns a 0.0-1.0 score you act on.

-Catches: 90%+ of bot spam (combined with risk scoring).
+Catches: a meaningful share of bot spam beyond what a honeypot stops (per Google's own reCAPTCHA case studies).
 User friction: Visible (v2) or invisible (v3, but still tracking).
-Accessibility: Mediocre - image puzzles are hostile to screen readers. v2 has an audio fallback.
+Accessibility: Mediocre - image puzzles are hostile to screen readers, an outcome the hCaptcha accessibility programme was deliberately designed to avoid. v2 has an audio fallback.
 Privacy: Significant.
 Loads Google scripts that fingerprint the visitor across sites that use reCAPTCHA.
 GDPR fragile.
 Bypass: 2captcha-style farms exist for $1-3 per 1,000 puzzles.

 hCaptcha